-The PBF Metric 3, Average cost Per Bachelor's Degree, was based on direct and indirect instructional expenditures.
+The PBF Metric 3, Average Cost per Bachelor's Degree (institutional costs), was based on direct and indirect instructional expenditures.
 The BOG calculated the average cost from the data included in the IRD, EA and OB files.

-The Assistant Vice President of University Budgets (AVP) reports to the CFO and has been charged with compiling the OB file.
-The AVP, with the assistance of Enterprise Systems (ES), creates the OB file by running programs that combine files and information from the general ledger.
-Prior to the build of the submission file, the AVP runs queries from myUFL to better categorize benefit plan expenditures, risk management insurance, and financial aid to meet the BOG's requirements.
+The director of budgets, under the assistant vice president of budget and analysis who reports to the CFO, was responsible for compiling the OB file.
+The director, with the assistance of Enterprise Systems (ES), creates the OB file by running programs that combine files and information from the general ledger.
+Prior to the build of the submission file, the director runs queries from myUFL to better categorize benefit plan expenditures, risk management insurance, and financial aid to meet the BOG's requirements.

-We performed a review of controls at the IT and data owner level including edit processes, error correction, data extraction and upload processes.
+During our prior year's audit, we reviewed controls at the IT and data owner level including edit processes, error correction, data extraction and upload processes.
 We observed that control procedures were in place to verify the data accuracy, program change management, and reporting consistency.
 Collectively, those controls helped to ensure data accuracy and completeness, as well as timely operation for creating the load files.
+We noted no changes in the current year processes.

 The risk management, student financial aid, and fringe benefit expenses impact the average cost of a bachelor's degree.
-We reviewed the AVP's revised procedures for preparing the risk management, student financial aid, and fringe benefits expenses submitted in the 2015-2016 OB file on August 17, 2015.
-The procedures had been updated with the specific amounts used in the data compilations.
+We reviewed the director's procedures for preparing the risk management, student financial aid, and fringe benefits expenses submitted in the 2016-2017 OB file due on August 15, 2016.
 We verified that the Budget Office used the new SUDS OB error report to ensure that the OB file aligned with the SUDS data.
-We also observed that the OIPR performed their review and maintained emails with the AVP to document its reviews of questionable items.
-The AVP provided the certification attesting the accuracy of the data provided.
+We also observed that the OIPR performed their review and maintained email documentation with the director of specific review items.
+The director provided the certification attesting the accuracy of the data provided.